CGX-GROUP/node-http-perf/Readme.md

 ## Install

-Currently you need to download the source and install manually any dependency.
-We will release it as an NPM package in the future.

-With `npm` (currently not available)
+With `npm`

     $ npm install nperf2

-The installation contains the source and sample files. `_start.bat` can then be used to launch a local node server on Windows.
+The installation contains the source and sample files.

 ## Parameters